AdobeDocs/experience-manager-64.de-DE/help/sites-administering/configure-rich-text-editor-plug-ins.md

 The paste-as-Microsoft-Word (`paste-wordhtml`) mode can be further configured so that you can explicitly define which styles are allowed when pasting in AEM from another program, such as Microsoft Word.

-Wenn beispielsweise beim Einfügen in AEM nur fett formatierte Formate und Listen zulässig sind, können Sie die anderen Formate herausfiltern.
+Wenn beispielsweise beim Einfügen in AEM nur fett formatierte Formate und Listen zulässig sein sollten, können Sie die anderen Formate herausfiltern.
 Dies wird als konfigurierbare Paste-Filterung bezeichnet, die für beide Aufgaben durchgeführt werden kann:

 * [Text](#pastemodes)
 * [Links](#linkstyles)